PycraftDeveloper/springboard/README.md

 * Use actual words.
 Let people easily understand what they can do with your project.
 * Avoid developer profile pages, people are not products.
 * Avoid pojects that are gendered, sexual, religious, aggressive, or violent.
 We are a diverse, positive place.
-* Avoid using proper country and/or corporate names (except it refer to a tecnology).
+* Avoid using proper country and/or corporate names (except it refer to a technology).

 <hr>